DavidWrightOS/DavidWrightOS/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 💼 &nbsp; I work as an iOS Software Engineer at [Butterfly Network](https://www.butterflynetwork.com) 🦋
+- 💼 &nbsp; I am an iOS Software Engineer at [Butterfly Network](https://www.butterflynetwork.com) 🦋
-- ❤️ &nbsp; I love developing apps that can make our lives easier and help us navigate this increasingly complex world.
+- ❤️ &nbsp; I love developing apps that leverage technology to make our lives better, and to help us navigate this increasingly complex world.
-- 🌱 &nbsp; I consider myself a permanent student, always learning new things.
-I'm currently learning RxSwift and The Composable Architecture (TCA).
+- 🌱 &nbsp; I consider myself a lifelong student, always eager to learn new things.
+Currently, I'm learning RxSwift and The Composable Architecture (TCA).
-- 🧘‍♂️ &nbsp; In addition to programming, I have strong interests in philosophy, psychology, and what it means to live an examined life.
+- 🧘🏻‍♂️ &nbsp; In addition to programming, I am interested in philosophy, psychology, and exploring what it means to live an examined life.

 <h3> 🛠 &nbsp;My Tech Stack</h3>